 - Private Workspaces and files within them are only visible to those with an account that has explicitly been given access.

 - Both public and private workspace can be edited only by those with explicit access: you must have an account and that account must have been given editing access to that workspace.

-- Workspaces have only live pages, while other web spaces in the CMS have both development and live versions.
+- Workspaces have only live pages, while other web spaces in Serckit have both development and live versions.
 Since workspaces are intended for formative, collaborative work the the dev/live separation would complicate things unnecessarily.

-- Workspaces have editing controls embedded directly in the page.
-And these controls allow both creation of new pages and access to all uploaded files.
-This means people can use workspaces without needing to leave the workspaces pages themselves (e.g. to use the full editing interface.).
+- Workspaces pages have additional options embedded directly at the bottom the page.
+These controls allow creation of new pages, the editing of the local menu and access to all uploaded files.
+This means people can use workspaces in a self-contained way without needing to learn Serckit's more complicated back-end tools.

-You can learn more about the rest of the CMS in the pages that follow.
+You can learn more about the rest of Serckit in the pages that follow.